As you can imagine, we love resort hopping at Disney World! We think it’s one of the best ways to maximize your Walt Disney World vacation.

 Epcot Resorts Hopping

-- Explore the Boardwalk, play games, enjoy nightly entertainment.
+- Explore the Boardwalk, play games, and enjoy nightly entertainment.

-- Grab a bite to eat at the Boardwalk Bakery.
+- Grab a bite to eat at the Boardwalk Deli.

 - Order ice cream at the Boardwalk Ice Cream Shop.